adoyle-h/lobash/README.md

 Javascript has a powerful library [Lodash](https://github.com/lodash/lodash).
 Bash script development is complex and fallible.
-So I build Lobash for enhancing development efficiency.
+So I write Lobash with pure Bash script for enhancing development efficiency.

 Lobash is a library not command.
 You should `source ./src/import.bash` to use Lobash.
-It provides a `import` function to import a collections of Lobash modules (functions) .
+It provides a `import` function to import Lobash modules (functions) .

 Lobash Features: